top of page

 Charles Kiyoichi "Sparky" Kawamoto was born in Hilo, Hawai'i on July 6, 1908.
 His parents were Seki Kawamoto and Annie (Hila).

-Charles "Sparky" Kawamoto founded and coached the Shinmachi Town Swimming Club in Hilo, Hawaii, in the 1930s.
+In addition, Charles "Sparky" Kawamoto founded and coached the Shinmachi Town Swimming Club in Hilo, Hawaii, in the 1930s.
 It was later renamed the Hilo Aquatics Club.
 Charles "Sparky" Kawamoto used the Wailoa River as his training grounds since there were no swimming pools available.

 According to sports writer, Andy Baclig, Charles "Sparky" Kawamoto's formula for success was discipline, rigid training, and the "fighting spirit."